The Electronic Waste Awareness Projects Seeks to increase electronic waste recycling and repair rates.

 - Send in to Dell, free mail-in recycling, click here to download a free Fed-ex shipping label

 Even Better, repair your device and keep using it instead of upgrading!

-If we stop upgrading, companies wont release as many dumb, minute product upgrades because they will know that we aren’t taking the bait.
+A thought: If we stop upgrading, companies wont release as many minute product upgrades because they will know that we aren’t taking the bait.
 They will learn they wont be able to make as much money off of us because we will be telling them with our not buying, that we don’t want it.
 Simple.